 One struggle that is exclusive to online learning is technical issues!
 Sadly, technical issues can arise when you least expect them.

-Your wifi may stop working one day.
-Or maybe, out of nowhere, your computer shuts down, and it’s not turning back on.
+Your wifi may stop working one day and suddenly lose your internet connection.
+Or maybe your computer shuts down out of nowhere, and doesn’t turn back on.

 How to overcome it: